 Politics of Panel: We live in a polarized society, and the publishing business reflects this polarization.
 Just as you would research agents and publishers before submitting your work to them to make sure there is an ideological match, you should read the profiles of judges, perhaps even Google them.
 You can also take a look at past winners and the competition administrators.
 Is the competition funded or sponsored by any religious or ideological organizations?
 If your piece isn’t politically charged, then this may not be an issue, but if it is, then check to make sure it fits with the panel’s leanings.

 Fairness of Judging Process: I was invited to a short story writing competition recently, and the judging was by peers in a closed social media community.
 When I investigated further, I found that in the past, the entries were listed without any kind of randomization, which meant that all peer judges viewed entries in the same order.
-Logically, the first entries received the most reads and therefore the most votes.
+Logically, the first entries received the most reads and, therefore, the most votes.
 I’ve seen several other competition administrators do things this way, and what it comes down to is software.
 Running randomization software on a website, I don’t even know what the cost of that is.
 It’s much easier and cheaper to post entries and hope that peer judges don’t tire, and actually read all of them.
 Sure, some people will start in the middle or at the end, but not enough to make the viewing of fifty-plus entries actually random.
 The competition I mentioned did end up implementing a randomization-via-email approach.
-Another factor worth considering is whether administrators have taken steps to make the judging blind.
-Is your name visible on your entry?
-It shouldn’t be.
+Another factor worth considering is whether administrators have taken steps to make the judging blind, which adds a degree of fairness to the process, though it isn’t always feasible.
 Also beware the crowd-voting competition, and be aware that there are many ways to cheat these systems, which are more popularity contest than skill-based competition anyway.

 Time: Themed and prompted writing competitions are fun, because they challenge you to come up with a creative idea that will beat all others.
 This said, if you submit to a themed competition and don’t win, you have spent oodles of time on a piece that may be unsubmittable elsewhere.
 I was reading the submission instructions for a sci-fi magazine recently, and they specifically said DON’T send us themed pieces.
 The reason?
 Imagine 500 people enter a sci-fi writing competition with a specific prompt, say ‘sending AI to colonize Mars.’
 But only three people place in that competition.
 Now there are 497 people looking for outlets to publish their themed piece, many who will inevitably try submitting to the same small circle of popular sci-fi mags.